Overview of Step 8 'Agreements'

 1. Raise the complaint directly with the aged care home

 This is usually the best initial course of action.
-Aged care homes are expected to include details of their complaint procedures as part of the resident agreement so you should know how to raise a concern and with whom.
+Aged care homes are expected to include details of their complaint procedures as part of the Resident Agreement so you should know how to raise a concern and with whom.
 The management staff of the home will always want to hear your concerns first and have the opportunity to work with you to fix the problem or find a solution as quickly and effectively as possible.

 Annie Donaldson